All Articles

 sudo mount /dev/nvme0n1p1 /mnt/boot/efisudo mount /dev/sda1 /mnt/boot/efi

-If you are using a non-default partitioning scheme (such as a dual boot), replace nvme0n1p2 or sda2 with the Pop!_OS root partition and nvme0n1p1 or sda1 with the boot partition.
+If you are using a non-default partitioning scheme (such as a dual boot), replace nvme0n1p2 or sda2 with the Ubuntu root partition and nvme0n1p1 or sda1 with the EFI system partition (ESP).

 Then continue with the following commands for either disk type:

-for i in dev dev/pts proc sys run; do sudo mount -B /$i /mnt/$i; done
+for i in dev dev/pts proc sys run; do sudo mount -R /$i /mnt/$i; done

 sudo chroot /mnt